 - Complaints that have a legal remedy;

-- Complaints about the conduct of Councillors – these will be past to our monitoring officer and will be reviewed under a separate process
+- Complaints about the conduct of Councillors – these will be passed to our monitoring officer and will be reviewed under a separate process

 - Matters for which there is a right of appeal or review: by a Government Minister; external tribunal or board; or within the Council.
 We will advise you who to contact to pursue an appeal.